Directed by: Johnnie To || Produced by: Dennis Law, Johnnie To

 If you’re new to Hong Kong cinema or East Asian cinema in general, Johnnie To is a fine filmmaker and the Election duology remains one of his most notable works.
 Perhaps more so than even Drug War, Election is a fascinating study of the changing nature of Chinese cinema, a blending if you will between the growing mainland film industry and the more internationally famous, auteur-driven Hong Kong film culture.
 To is hardly a personal or emotional filmmaker, and thus his dramatic style may contrast with certain famous Western filmmakers who specialize in the crime drama, namely Martin Scorsese, David Ayer, or Ben Affleck, but in comparison to a David Fincher or Dennis Villeneuve, his meticulous craftsmanship rhymes perfectly.

-SUMMARY & RECOMMENDATION: There are few “wow, look at that!“-moments in Election, but there are many “whoa, that was slick…“-moments, and that’s the point.
+SUMMARY & RECOMMENDATION: There are few over-the-top, action-packed moments in Election, but there are several grisly, intense, unforgettable set-pieces, and that’s the point.
 Johnnie To demonstrates how the times are a-changin’ via morphing political structures through restrained cinematography and unrestrained criminal violence, using disturbing sound editing and memorable blocking to his advantage.
 The story and characters are well written, but almost feel like afterthoughts compared to his broader social commentary and cinematographic exercises.

 ?
 Paint is the deadliest weapon.
 Or perhaps just the most annoying.